Quadratic equation solving algorithm

 alg square en

-Implementation of the algorithm in: Pascal, C++, Java, Python, JavaScript
+Implementation of the algorithm in language: Pascal, C++, Java, Python, JavaScript

 Description of the algorithm:

-2. We load input data - coefficients a, b and c of the equation.
+2. We read the input data - the coefficients a, b, and c of the equation.

-3. We check if the coefficient a of the equation is equal to 0.
+3. We check whether the coefficient a of the equation is equal to 0.

-6. We check if the delta is less than 0.
+6. We check whether delta is less than 0.

-7. If delta <0 we print information, the equation has no solutions.
+7. If Δ<0, we print the information that the equation has no solutions.

-8. We check if the delta is equal to 0.
+8. We check whether delta is equal to 0.

-9. If delta = 0, we calculate the value of one double solution x.
+9. If Δ=0, we calculate the value of the one double solution, x.

-10. When delta = 0, after calculating x, we write its value.
+10. When Δ=0, after calculating x, we print its value.

-11. We reach this point when none of the previous conditions have been met (delta <0 and delta = 0), i.e. when delta> 0.
-We calculate the values of two solutions of the equation: x1 and x2.
+11. We reach this point when none of the previous conditions (Δ<0 and Δ=0) have been met, which means Δ>0.
+We calculate the values of the two solutions of the equation: x1 and x2.

 12. We print the calculated values of both solutions.

-13. Stop - the end of the algorithm common to all roads.
+13. Stop - The common end point of the algorithm for all paths.